ericcccsliu/imc-prosperity-2/README.md

 ## round 3️⃣

-Gift baskets, chocolate, roses, and strawberries were introduced in round 3, and a gift basket consisted of 4 chocolate bars, 6 strawberries, and a single rose.
+Gift baskets :basket:, chocolate 🍫, roses 🌹, and strawberries 🍓 were introduced in round 3, where a gift basket consisted of 4 chocolate bars, 6 strawberries, and a single rose.
 This round, we mainly traded spreads, which we defined as `basket - synthetic`, with `synthetic` being the sum of the price of all products in a basket.

-### spread 🧺
+### spread 🧈
 In this round, we quickly converged on two hypotheses.
 The first hypothesis was that the synthetic would be leading baskets or vice versa, where changes in the price of one would lead to later changes in the price of the other.
 Our second hypothesis was that the spread might simply just be mean reverting.
 We observed that the price of the spread–which theoretically should be 0–hovered around some fixed value, which we could trade around.
 We looked into leading/lagging relationships between the synthetic and the basket, but this wasn't very fruitful, so we then investigated the spread price.

 ![newplot (1)](https://github.com/ericcccsliu/imc-prosperity-2/assets/62641231/6e56f911-8f7c-484c-8dab-32a1603ad2de)